natam1/LATrafficCollisions/Project_Proposal.md

     This dataset allows us to crosscheck L.A. neighborhoods with the collision data.

 ## Conclusion
 With this data, we expect to confirm the relationship between traffic collisions and lower-income and disadvantaged communties.
 We also predict a slight increase in collisions due to cars traveling at higher speeds and the increase of pedestrians/cyclists.
+We predict collisions to spread through new areas.
+We also predict the severity of the collisions to increase, and the type of collisions to shift.
 Through this project, we hope to gain an understanding of whether designated slow streets can improve safety by reducing collisions or if the number of incidents near designated slow streets will increase (approx. 1/2 mile to 1 mile radius).
 Using our findings, we hope to provide policy recommendations to create a safer active transportation network.